 Ambassador: Water, outdoor art

-During these programs, scouts will accomplish everything needed to earn a badge.
-Wild Willow Farm is also able to provide the physical badges at an extra fee of $7 per scout.
+During these programs, scouts can accomplish everything needed to earn a badge.

 In addition to these Badge Programs, we offer a field trip that completes most of the badge requirements for the Gardener (Junior) and Eating for You (Cadette) badges, though neither badge can be accomplished in one day.

 Have a birthday to remember with amazing photo backdrops and fun activities for your child's special day.
 We will start with a 1 hour activity based on age followed by a birthday celebration in a space just for you.
 All you have to do is bring the cake and decorations!

 We are currently booking field trips and group activities on the following days and times: